Yadhirr/Store-Inventory/README.md

 ## Store Inventory Management System

-A simple Python program for managing store inventoryA simple Python program for managing store inventory using a text file.
+A simple Python program for managing store inventory.
+A simple Python program for managing store inventory using a text file.
 It allows users to add, update, delete, sort, and filter products through a menu-driven console interface.
 - Add and Delete products
 - Update exisiting products
 - Sort products by price